sassoftware/viya4-deployment/docs/Troubleshooting.md

 ### Diagnosis:

-If you are using a provider based kubernetes configuration file; one that relies on external binaries from the cloud provider to authenticate into the kubernetes cluster ([AWS](https://docs.aws.amazon.com/eks/latest/userguide/cluster-auth.html) & [GCP](https://cloud.google.com/kubernetes-engine/docs/how-to/api-server-authentication)), there are deployment constraints you need to consider when planning your SAS Viya platform deployment when using this project.
+If you are using a provider based kubernetes configuration file; one that relies on external binaries from the cloud provider to authenticate into the kubernetes cluster ([AWS](https://docs.aws.amazon.com/eks/latest/userguide/cluster-auth.html) & [Google Cloud](https://cloud.google.com/kubernetes-engine/docs/how-to/api-server-authentication)), there are deployment constraints you need to consider when planning your SAS Viya platform deployment when using this project.
 If you are using a "kubernetes service account and cluster role binding" or "static" based kubernetes configuration file it will be compatible will all SAS Viya platform deployment methods as well as ways to execute this project, and the statements below are not applicable.

 Some background information, using the `V4_DEPLOYMENT_OPERATOR_ENABLED` flag  in your `ansible-vars.yaml` you are able to control the method of deployment that this project will use to deploy SAS Viya.
 * `V4_DEPLOYMENT_OPERATOR_ENABLED: true`, the [SAS Viya Platform Deployment Operator](https://documentation.sas.com/?cdcId=itopscdc&cdcVersion=default&docsetId=itopscon&docsetTarget=p0839p972nrx25n1dq264egtgrcq.htm) will be installed into the cluster and used to deploy the SAS Viya platform